 Don’t neglect the importance of your arms while running.
 Arm movement (perpendicular at the elbow driving and pumping opposite your legs) should be more rapid as you run uphill.
-Again, this will feel quicker than normal, but arm movement is pivotal to generate power from the legs.
+Again, this will feel quicker than normal, but arm movement is pivotal to generating power from the legs.

 Your body will naturally lean forward.
 This lean keeps your center of gravity perpendicular to the hill.
 The lean should generate from your ankles, not your waist.
 You will feel a heightened sense of being on the balls of your feet.

-You will know your form is correct, when your stride feels shorter with rapidly pumping arms.
+You will know your form is correct when your stride feels shorter with rapidly pumping arms.
 You will feel taller as you progress up the hill focusing on driving your knees up.
-As you practice proper form, emphasize the techniques, but don’t to overdo any movement.
+As you practice proper form, emphasize the techniques, but don’t overdo any movement.
 When running correctly, you will feel your rapid strides propelling you towards the summit.

 One of the most significant errors runners make on hills is fighting the downhill portion.
 Running downhill is the reward for all the hard work of fighting to the hill’s crest!
 Don’t fight the natural momentum running downhill provides.
 When running downhill, you want to focus on leaning forward and use your inertia to maintain a steady pace down the hill.
 Don’t lean backward!